The facilities and options

 Saudi Arabia operates a mixed public and private healthcare system, each providing quality services.
 Roughly 60% of the healthcare is provided through the government’s Ministry of Health and consists of:

 - Outpatient services

-A key healthcare statistics and indicator is the $2.4 billion annual expenditure or 4.7% of GDP.
-Ranking Saudi Arabia at 55th on the Health Care Index.
+The $2.4 billion annual expenditure, or 4.7% of GDP, is a key healthcare statistic and indicator.
+Saudi Arabia ranked 55th on the Health Care Index.

 The Saudi Commission for Health Specialties governs all healthcare professionals in the Kingdom, and all healthcare facilities and services are free for Saudi nationals.

 The free public healthcare system is available to all Saudi citizens and public sector employees.
 The free services available under this umbrella are: